-The proposed Project would not interfere with any statewide, regional, or local initiatives to expand renewable energy supply or improve energy efficiency.
-The proposed Project would be consistent with the stringent provisions of the LA Green Building Code and LEED Silver design standards and BMPs and would contribute to the expansion of renewable energy infrastructure.
+The Alternative 1.5 Project would not interfere with any statewide, regional, or local initiatives to expand renewable energy supply or improve energy efficiency.
+The Alternative 1.5 Project would be consistent with the stringent provisions of the LA Green Building Code and LEED Silver design standards and BMPs and would contribute to the expansion of renewable energy infrastructure.
 Additionally, the Project would enhance transportation sustainability by providing a more efficient internal circulation network, and improving pedestrian and bicyclist safety and public transit accessibility.
-However, implementation of the proposed Project has potential to conflict with regional plans and policies governing transportation energy initiatives due to the substantial increase in annual Zoo visitation and VMT generated by new Zoo visitors and employees.
-MM T-2 would ensure consistency with these plans and policies by requiring the Zoo implement a Transportation Demand Management (TDM) Program to reduce single occupancy vehicle trips to the Zoo, thereby reducing demand for transportation fuels.
-Therefore, with implementation of these measures, the proposed Project would not conflict with any applicable plan, policy, or regulation adopted for the purpose of expanding renewable energy or improving energy efficiency and impacts would be less than significant with mitigation.
+However, implementation of the Alternative 1.5 Project has potential to conflict with regional plans and policies governing transportation energy initiatives due to the substantial increase in annual Zoo visitation and VMT generated by new Zoo visitors and employees.
+MM T-2-Alternative 1.5 would ensure consistency with these plans and policies by requiring the Zoo implement a Transportation Demand Management (TDM) Program to reduce single occupancy vehicle trips to the Zoo, thereby reducing demand for transportation fuels.
+Therefore, with implementation of these measures, the Alternative 1.5 Project would not conflict with any applicable plan, policy, or regulation adopted for the purpose of expanding renewable energy or improving energy efficiency and impacts would be less than significant with mitigation.